vasavisuggala/PowerPlatform-ManagedToUnmanaged/README.md

 - 🕒 Changes may take a few minutes to reflect in the Admin Center UI.

-🙌 Author
+👩‍💻 Author
-Created by Vasavi Suggala
+✍️Developed with ❤️ by Vasavi Suggala

+🌟 Like this Script?
+If you found this script useful, please ⭐ star this repository to support future updates and help others discover it.